Data Handling for Class 5

 • Data Handling

 Data is often conveyed through visual means such as tables, images, bars and diagrams.
-Data handling utilizes visual representations like images, bars or figures to enhance students' understanding of numerical data.
+Data handling utilizes visual representations like images, bars or figures to enhance our understanding of numerical data.

 Data handling serves as the collection of raw information which forms the basis from which statistics are derived.
 Statistics represent the outcomes of data which includes the processes of interpretation and presentation.